anatoly-scherbakov/django-inheritance/README.md

 Acknowledgements
 ----------------

-This app development is funded by Vboost Inc., http://vboost.com, and released to Open Source with permission.
+This app development is funded by Vboost Inc., http://vboost.com.
+Released to Open Source with permission.
 You can use, modify, and redistribute it under the terms of MIT software license.